 Empirical tests show the following:

-• The + operator and the - operator are overloaded to allow the addition and subtraction of two interval values.
-Here, the outcome can be understood in terms of pairwise field-by-field addition or subtraction of the two [mm, dd, ss] tuples.
+operator are overloaded to allow the addition and subtraction of two interval values.
+Here, the outcome can be understood in terms of pairwise field-by-field addition or subtraction of the two [mm, dd, ss] tuples. -

 In all cases of addition/subtraction and multiplication/division, the model assumes that a new intermediate [mm, dd, ss] tuple is produced and that each of the mm or dd fields might well be real numbers.
 It must be assumed that this intermediate value is then coerced into the required [integer, integer, real number] format using the same algorithm (see the section Modeling the internal representation and comparing the model with the actual implementation) that is used when such a tuple is provided in the ::interval typecast approach.